NexusSocial/nexus-protocol/README.md

 servers set their own access policies for clients, rate limiting, etc. We might add this into the spec to have a standardized way of doing this.

-### UUIDs
-A [Universally Unique Identifier][UUID](UUID) is a 128-bit random number that we use to represent a user's ID.
-Every user has their own `uuid`.

-In reality, a user's identity is actually based on the full list of past and present `did`s, but using that can be practically inconvenient in many situations.
-Therefore, we use the `uuid` as it does not need to change when a user switches their `did`.

-*TODO*: This is incorrect.
-The assumption that there are no collisions is not guaranteed, so we need to handle the case where they collide.
-Also, we cannot assume that generating UUIDs is random - I could copy someone else's UUID and try to use that as my own when creating a new account.
-So we need to think of a better way.
-Luckily we can always fall back to the historical DID list.
-Edit:
-What historical DID list?
-I don't think that exists in the version we were originally describing, except in the thing that the user saves to the homeserver.
-Is that an issue?

 ### Decentralized Identifiers (DID)

 [Decentralized Identifiers][did] are a way of representing in a global namespace